karldudley/github_clone/README.md

 Users can enter their GitHub username and press enter or click the Search button.
 The app then sends a request to the GitHub API and fetches a list of repos.
 These are displayed on individual cards that can be expanded to display additional information.
 Cards can be liked and each one contains a link to the repo.
 The users picture is displayed at the top and clicking this will take you to their GitHub profile.

+The app is fully responsive - it will alter the number of columns depending on screen size, so it can be used on desktop, tablets and mobiles.

 ### To run the app you have a few options:

 1. Go to the deployed [site](https://github-deets.netlify.app/) on Netlify (*Easiest Option*)